lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 # What's Next

 TODO: Bluetooth Time Sync, Rust Watch Faces and LVGL were developed and tested with Remote PineTime

+Watch Apps

+Not as mature as other firmware, needs more work

+LVGL wrappers are not complete

+In the meantime, please go ahead and create your own Watch Faces and publish them on crates.io

 [Check out my PineTime articles](https://lupyuen.github.io)